Audition Schedule - 2020

 - First year students

 - Students that have not played in a UMN Morris ensemble before

 Existing students are not required to audition but should make sure they are registered to ensure a place in an ensemble.

 Admission into MUS 1300 Symphonic Winds and all other instrumental chamber ensembles is determined through an informal audition process that takes place at the beginning of the Fall Semester.* All students who have experience performing in a wind band or chamber ensemble, regardless of their major, are encouraged to audition.

 Morris has a long tradition of serving players from many different musical backgrounds.
 Students in our ensembles typically have a wide range of ability and experiences, including those that have never performed an audition until entering university.
 We aim to accommodate all students and will endeavor to ensure that auditions take place in an informal and friendly atmosphere.

 Each audition is approximately seven minutes in length and takes place in HFA 180.
 The director will ask some introductory "get-to-know-you" questions, listen to you perform and give you a short piece to sight-read.

-*Students can register for Symphonic Winds at any time but their place in the ensemble will only be confirmed upon completion of a satisfactory audition.
-Brass Ensemble and Chamber Winds require a permission number to register.
+*New students can register for MUS 1300 Symphonic Winds at any time but their place in the ensemble will only be confirmed upon completion of a satisfactory audition.
+Chamber groups require a permission number from the instructor to register.